visit student writing support

 - The earlier you come in before a writing project is due, the more work we can do together.

 - Even if you haven’t written anything, we can help you brainstorm and get started in a face-to-face consultation.

 - Make appointments in advance of the “last-minute rush” on SWS at peak paper due-date times (such as midterms and finals).

 - To help your consultant understand the context of your writing project, please bring your draft, assignment sheet, syllabus, notes, or any other materials you want to share with the consultant.

 - In a 40-minute session, consultants may only be able to read a few pages of your draft; to make the most effective use of your time, it can be helpful to decide before the consultation what parts of your paper or writing process you would most like to focus on.

 come in often

-- The more visits you make to SWS, the more help you can get and the more your writing can improve.
+- The more visits you make to SWS, the more you can develop as a writer.

-- Consider making regular appointments with the same writing consultant to receive writing instruction customized around your specific concerns.
+- Consider making regular appointments with the same writing consultant to receive writing instruction customized around your specific strengths and goals.

 To learn more about what to expect and how to get the most from your visit to the Center, look at our basic and graduate-student-focused informational handouts.